aws-deepracer/aws-deepracer-follow-the-leader-sample-project/download-and-convert-object-detection-model.md

 # Download and convert object detection model

-The Follow the Leader(FTL) sample project is an sample application built on top of the existing AWS DeepRacer application which uses object detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
-More details about the Follow the Leader(FTL) sample project and the components can be found [here](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project).
+The Follow the Leader (FTL) sample project is an sample application built on top of the existing AWS DeepRacer application, which uses an object-detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
+For more details about the Follow the Leader sample project, see the [AWS DeepRacer Follow the Leader (FTL) sample project](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project).

-The Follow the Leader(FTL) sample project uses a sample open sourced object detection model suited to run high performance inference with minimum latency on the AWS DeepRacer device.
-The Follow the Leader(FTL) sample project is designed to make it easy to replace this model by any other custom models and run the inference on it.
-We have tested the object detection using the Intel OpenVino Optimized [ssd_mobilenet_v2_coco](https://docs.openvinotoolkit.org/latest/omz_models_public_ssd_mobilenet_v2_coco_ssd_mobilenet_v2_coco.html) object detection model built on [Single-Shot multibox Detection (SSD)](https://arxiv.org/abs/1801.04381) network as the default model.
+The Follow the Leader (FTL) sample project uses a sample open source object-detection model suited to run high performance inference with minimum latency on the AWS DeepRacer device.
+The Follow the Leader (FTL) sample project is designed to make it easy to replace this model with any other custom model and run the inference on it.
+We have tested the object detection using the Intel OpenVino Optimized [ssd_mobilenet_v2_coco](https://docs.openvinotoolkit.org/latest/omz_models_public_ssd_mobilenet_v2_coco_ssd_mobilenet_v2_coco.html) object detection model built on the [Single-Shot multibox Detection (SSD)](https://arxiv.org/abs/1801.04381) network as the default model.

 ## Download the model

-As a pre-requisite setup to get the Follow the Leader(FTL) sample project working, open up a terminal and run the following instructions below as root user on the AWS DeepRacer device to download the [ssd_mobilenet_v2_coco](https://docs.openvinotoolkit.org/latest/omz_models_public_ssd_mobilenet_v2_coco_ssd_mobilenet_v2_coco.html) object detection model:
+As a prerequisite to using the Follow the Leader (FTL) sample project, open a terminal and run the following instructions as a root user on the AWS DeepRacer device to download the [ssd_mobilenet_v2_coco](https://docs.openvinotoolkit.org/latest/omz_models_public_ssd_mobilenet_v2_coco_ssd_mobilenet_v2_coco.html) object detection model:

-- Create a models directory:
+- Create a model directory:

         mkdir /opt/models